-The COVID-19 crisis has exposed the global challenges that all societies, North and South, must confront: the emergence of pandemics due to the deterioration of biodiversity; growing inequalities, poverty and food insecurity, forced migrations and the emergence of radicalism, which are given fertile ground during crises.
+The COVID-19 crisis has exposed the global challenges that all societies, in both North and South, must confront: the emergence of pandemics due to the deterioration of biodiversity, growing inequalities, poverty and food insecurity, forced migrations, and the emergence of radicalism, which are given fertile ground during crises.

 It is in our interest to take action as early as possible in order to prevent these crises that affect all continents and all populations.
 We have a common interest in the successful transition of our growth models to make them resilient, inclusive and sustainable.
 In this collective effort, we should particularly focus on the most vulnerable countries, especially African countries.
 It is a solidarity imperative in their regard.
 It is also directly in the interests of French citizens.

-That is why the Government has decided to step up efforts to be more involved in global public goods and the fight against global inequality with this programming bill on inclusive development and the fight against global inequalities, which recalls that development is a fully-fledged pillar of France’s foreign policy.
-Replacing the act of 7 July 2014 on development and international solidarity policy, with greater resources and renewed methods, it reflects the desire to ensure our field action is effective, serving the most vulnerable populations.
+That is why the Government has decided to step up efforts to invest more in global public goods and the fight against global inequality with this programming Act on inclusive development and the fight against global inequalities, which recalls that development is a fully-fledged pillar of France’s foreign policy.
+Replacing the Act of 7 July 2014 on development and international solidarity policy, with greater resources and renewed methods, it reflects the desire to ensure our action is effective on the ground, serving the most vulnerable populations.

 The challenge is also for France to be able to continue, thanks to the credibility of its political and financial commitment, to rally vast coalitions to take greater action to preserve global public goods (climate, health, education, etc.).
-That is what it did in 2019 during its G7 Presidency, and it continues to do so in 2020 in the context of the COVID-19 response and to contribute to setting up a sustainable recovery after the crisis.
+That is what it did in 2019 during its G7 Presidency and has continued to do in the context of the COVID-19 response and to contribute to setting up a sustainable recovery after the crisis.

-1. France is giving itself the means to more effectively combat global inequalities and protect global public goods
+1. France, the world’s fifth-largest donor, is giving itself the means to more effectively combat global inequalities and protect global public goods.

-- Increasing our investments in the preservation of global public goods and crisis prevention requires foresight and a clear financial trajectory: for the first time, France will have an act programming budget funds allocated to development policy.
+- Increasing our investments in the preservation of global public goods and crisis prevention requires foresight and a clear financial trajectory: for the first time, France will have a programming act for the development policy budget.